iamsjdc/test/README.md

 <b>Content</b>

-This contains the raw files I for testing out codes in python.
+This contains the raw files for testing out codes in python.